Center for International Environmental Law

-The Center for International Environmental Law (CIEL) is a public nonprofit environmental law firm based in Geneva, Switzerland with an office in Washington, DC, United States.
+The Center for International Environmental Law (CIEL) is a public nonprofit environmental law organization based in Washington, DC, with an office in Geneva, Switzerland.
 It was founded in 1989.
-CIEL's team aims to "strength and use international law to protect the environment, promote human health, and ensure a environmental friendly society."
+CIEL's team aims to use "the power of law to protect the environment, promote human rights, and ensure a just and sustainable society.
+CIEL seeks a world where the law reflects the interconnection between humans and the environment, respects the limits of the planet, protects the dignity and equality of each person, and encourages all of earth’s inhabitants to live in balance with each other."
 They help educate organizations, corporations, and the public on environmental issues and conduct their own research.
-Carroll Muffett has been the president and CEO of CIEL since September 2010.
-CIEL also offers internship, externship, and fellowship programs.
+Rebecca Brown has been the President and CEO since 2025.
+CIEL also offer legal internship programs.

 Issues

-CIEL's work can be divided into three programs: Climate and Energy; Environmental Health; and People, Land, and Resources.
-Actions to protect environment and human rights include "collaborating to improve safeguard policies, increasing access to information through the Early Warning System, and supporting community-driven advocacy and complaints at the accountability mechanisms of multilateral banks."
+CIEL's work can be divided into three programs: Climate and Energy; Environmental Health; and Fossil Economy.
 Areas of interest include biodiversity, chemicals, climate change, human rights, environmental rights, international financial institutions, law and communities, plastic, and trade and sustainable development.